Old Ordnance Survey Maps of Staffordshire

 Victoria Iron Works, Crescent Iron Works, Rough Hay, Hopyard Colliery, Bentley Canal, LNWR Grand Junction line, Darlaston Green, Alma Works, Darlaston Green Furnaces, St George's church etc. Entries A-P from an 1865 Willenhall directory are included on the reverse.

-The 1901 map covers the same area.
-This later printing is sharper and perhaps easier to read.
+The 1901 and 1913 maps cover the same area.
 Features in addition to those above include Willenhall Furnaces, canal now referred to as Walsall Canal, sewage farms, Vulcan Foundry, numerous works, but collieries mostly gone.
-On

 The map links up with sheets 63.05 Willenhall NE to the north, 62.12 Willenhall SW to the west, 63.10 Walsall SW to the east and 63.13 Darlaston to the south.

 For a list of local maps, please go to the Walsall or West Midlands page.

 You can order maps direct from our On-line Mapshop.